-The request was repeated annually until Congress finally allocated $25,000 in 1882.
-The Board insisted that the exposed location of the shoal and the fields of moving ice called for the full $40,000, but that amount was denied.
-Consequently, the Board decided to use a caisson foundation and a more cost-effective brick tower, rather than the cast-iron structure they had originally intended to build.
+The request was repeated annually for nearly a decade before Congress finally allocated $25,000 for the new lighthouse on August 7, 1882.
+The Board insisted that the exposed location of the shoal and the fields of moving ice called for the full $40,000 requested, but that amount was denied.
+Consequently, the Board decided to erect a less expensive tower than originally proposed while keeping the massive caisson foundation.

-The Sandy Point lighthouse possesses a three story timber-framed and masonry dwelling, measuring 24 feet square.
-The structure has its corners truncated, which gives it an octagonal appearance.
+Sandy Point Lighthouse consists of a three-story, timber-framed and masonry dwelling, measuring twenty-four feet square, but the structure has its corners truncated, which gives it an octagonal appearance.
 A mansard roof, interrupted by peaked dormer windows on each of its four sides, tops the dwelling.
 Combined with the two adjacent windows on the north and south sides of the first two floors, the dormer windows lend a Victorian elegance to the lighthouse.
 This effect is accentuated by ornamental exterior brickwork, as well as a bracketed wooden cornice between the first and second levels.

-The tower’s cellar level consists of an octagonal room 16 feet wide, set within the actual concrete of the caisson.
-This room, accessed from the first floor via a wooden ship’s ladder, was used to store coal, water and oil.
+The tower’s cellar level consists of an octagonal room, set within the concrete of the caisson.
+This room, accessed from the first floor via a wooden ship’s ladder, was used to store coal, water, and oil.
 In the center of the room stands a masonry column, which supports a hollow iron column that lends structural integrity to the dwelling.
 At one time, the column housed the counter-weights for the fog bell striking mechanism.
-The first floor contains a 7 by 11 foot kitchen with a pantry, as well as a living room with a fireplace in the corner.
-The living room measures 9 by 19 feet, and would be used in the lighthouse’s later years as a radio equipment room.
+The first floor contains a seven-by-eleven-foot kitchen with a pantry, as well as a living room with a fireplace in the corner.
+The living room measures nine by nineteen feet, and would be used in the lighthouse’s later years as a radio equipment room.
 Three bedrooms are located on the second floor.

-Continuing up the spiral staircase, one ascends to the third or watch room level, which is split into two rooms.
+Continuing up the spiral staircase, one ascends to the third or watchroom level, which is split into two rooms.
 The walls on this level are wood framed with beaded wood paneling.
 The fog bell was originally hung from the east dormer on this level, but it has been removed.
 Moving up to the lantern room, the staircase switches from counter-clockwise to clockwise.
 This room’s original glass panes were set in cast-iron frames, above which rests a copper, standing seam roof lined on the inside with sheet metal.
 On the top of the roof there sits a ventilator ball.
-A half door made of plywood grants access via the parapet wall to the lantern gallery, which includes an iron balustrade.
-Two solar panels were ultimately bolted to the top rail of the gallery to power the light – a modern beacon that replaced the original Henry LePaute fourth-order Fresnel lens.
+A half-door made of plywood grants access via the parapet wall to the lantern gallery, which is encircled by an iron balustrade.
+Two solar panels were ultimately bolted to the top rail of the gallery to power a modern beacon.

-While automation did reduce costs, the unmanned Sandy Point Lighthouse was an easy target for the senseless acts of individuals.
-In mid-June of 1979, waterborne vandals broke off the exterior lock, climbed the tower, destroyed all the window panes in the lantern save one, and shattered the priceless 19th century crystal lens.
+While automation did reduce costs, the unmanned Sandy Point Lighthouse became an easy target for the senseless acts of miscreants.
+In mid-June 1979, waterborne vandals broke off the exterior lock, climbed the tower, destroyed all the window panes in the lantern save one, and shattered the priceless nineteenth century lens.
 Frustrated by the desecration of structures with tremendous navigational and historical importance, the Coast Guard called the vandalism a “dangerous, costly and senseless act” that endangers “the lives and property of mariners who depend on these aids” and offered a reward for finding the culprits.
-No one was ever apprehended or prosecuted, however.
+No one was ever apprehended or prosecuted.

-Between 1988 and 1990 the Coast Guard made a number of repairs, including substituting the deteriorating tin cornices with historically accurate mahogany replacements.
-This was achieved by removing a section of the old cornices and using it to make patterns at a Coast Guard Yard.
+Between 1988 and 1990, the Coast Guard made a number of repairs, including substituting the deteriorating tin cornices with historically accurate mahogany replacements.
+This was achieved by removing a section of the old cornices and using it to make patterns at a Coast Guard yard.
 Despite these efforts, there was plenty of other work that needed to be done.
-The gallery deck was badly cracked and threatened to admit water between the iron and concrete portions of the caisson.
+The lower gallery deck was badly cracked and threatened to admit water between the iron and concrete portions of the caisson.
 Injuries to the brick tower included crumbling bricks and mortar in need of point work, as well as missing window trim.
 Water damage to the interior had ruined most of the woodwork and plaster.
-In 1995 some of these concerns were addressed when a new copper roof was added, the gallery deck, rails and landing ladder were repaired or replaced, and the lighthouse was thoroughly repainted.
+In 1995, some of these concerns were addressed when a new copper roof was added, the lower gallery deck, rails, and landing ladder were repaired or replaced, and the lighthouse was repainted.

 In 2006, the work of maintaining the lighthouse was placed into the hands of private ownership via an auction held by the government’s Real Property Disposal Division.
-After no non-profit groups expressed interested in the lighthouse when it was offered under the National Historic Lighthouse Preservation Act in 2005, it was auctioned of on the internet where the winning bid, submitted on June 28, was $250,000.
-The private owner of the Sandy Point Lighthouse is required to allow Coast Guard access to the structure for periodical maintenance of the light.
-Only time will tell if auctioning off the offshore lighthouses on the Chesapeake Bay will be successful in preserving these beacons.
+After no non-profit groups expressed interested in the lighthouse when it was offered under the National Historic Lighthouse Preservation Act in 2005, it was auctioned off on the internet where the winning bid, submitted on June 28, 2006, was $250,000.
+The private owner of Sandy Point Lighthouse is required to allow Coast Guard access to the structure for periodic maintenance of the light.
+Only time will tell if auctioning off the offshore lighthouses on the Chesapeake Bay will be successful in preserving these historic beacons.